Djokovic sails into Paris last four

 "It's a grand slam quarter-final so it's always a difficult match.
 It's hard to dictate the play in these conditions, it makes it tough tactically," Djokovic said courtside.

 "I played my best tennis at the right moment, I'm happy about that.
-I'm happy to come back here on center court every day."
+I'm happy to come back here on centre court every day."

 Djokovic's fourth-round match against Spain's Roberto Bautista Agut, in which he lost a set, ended on Wednesday after rain washed out Monday's play and delayed the start of the tie until Tuesday.